 When verifying an I-9, a verifier is able to view the attachments an employee has submitted (see image below).

 Step 5.
-Click/Tap into the Last Name field at the top left.
+Click/Tap into the appropriate Document Title field at the top of Section 2.
 Suggested information will appear.* Click/Tap the suggested info to apply it.

 Proceed to complete the I-9 in this manner, ie: click into a field, review the suggested information, and apply the suggested information.